invariantlabs-ai/docs/docs/index.md

 The Invariant eco-system offers a toolchain for building and securing agentic AI systems.
 It can be used both to build secure agentic AI systems _from scratch_, and to _secure existing or deployed AI agents_ in an organization.

 For this, it relies on an entirely transparent proxy that intercepts and traces the LLM calls of your agent.
-This enables security guardrailing and insights during operation, without requiring any code changes to the agent.
+This enables security guardrailing and insights during development and operation, without requiring any code changes to the actual agent system.

 <div class='overview small'>
     <div class='clear box thirdparty'>